bindugayatri02/bindugayatri02/README.md

 - 💼 I'm a undergraduate BBA Business Analytics student passionate about leveraging management and technology to improve day to day business.
 - 🤔 I’m looking for improving my skills and knowledge in Analytical tools and merhods.
 - 💬 Feel free to reach me out and Ask me about anything.
 I am always eager to learn and explore new things.
-- 📫 How to reach me:

-Email id: bindugayatri2200@gmail.com

-Linkedin: www.linkedin.com/in/bandi-bindu-gayatri-030522282
 - ⚡ Fun fact: I love solving puzzles and reading novels.

 ## 🛠️ Technologies & Tools